mdvanes/homeremote/README.md

         "password": "ftp_pass",
         "remotePath": "/remote/directory"
     },
-    "musicpath": "/path/to/music"
+    "musicpath": "/path/to/music",
+    "ownerinfo": {
+        "uid": 1000,
+        "gid": 1000
     }
+}
 ```
+* ownerinfo: the uid and gid of the user account for the "Get Music" feature
-* The "Get Music" feature has a dependency to ffmpeg, ffprobe and eyeD3.
-For Debian based systems install with `sudo apt-get install eyed3`
+* The "Get Music" feature has an OS dependency to ffmpeg, ffprobe and eyeD3.
+For Debian based systems install with
+  * sudo apt-get install software-properties-common # to get add-apt-repository
+  * sudo add-apt-repository ppa:jonathonf/ffmpeg-3
+  * sudo apt-get update
+  * sudo apt-get install ffmpeg eyed3 # to get ffmpeg, eyeD3
 * it is possible to install HomeRemote on multiple servers, have the USB stick in one of them and call one from another by setting a URL in heserverip, like: http://192.168.0.25:3000
 * it is possible to disable authentication (for servers that are only accessible within the LAN) by setting enableAuth to false (default is true)
 * create a users.htpasswd in the root and add one user per line in the format: ```username:password```